Course Code: mobileappsec

 • Bypass certificate pinning and analyze network traffic

-• Investigate the security of WebView components
+• Examine the security of WebView components

-Course format
+Course Format

 Course Outline:

-Day 1: Introduction to System Security Android
+Day 1: Introduction to Android Security

-• introduction to the system Android
+• introduction to the Android system

 • rooting